apondlife/discone/plan/mid.md

 - flowers spawn from center
 - icecream can stand on the curve of the capsule
 - inertia sometimes explodes when character is stuck
-- make log.i go to correct place in code (dll with log & code excluded from project)
 - grip (or something) pulls you over corners weirdly (on the frame collision misses; should it pull you towards the hit point?)
 - jumping in a tight corner (wall & ground) sometimes has no effect (happens in birthplace)
 - transfer in a vpipe doesn't work nicely